 For first-time mums-to-be, the first Christmas while growing your future bundle can be pretty tough.
-Christmas parties to navigate (yes, even on Zoom), champagne to ignore (or not!), and depending on your yuletide agenda, a lot of small talk with relatives to get through.
+Christmas parties to navigate, champagne to ignore (or not!), and depending on your yuletide agenda, a lot of small talk with relatives to get through.

 Meanwhile, all you can think about is inhaling entire cheese plates and having mini snoozes, well… everywhere.

-You may feel a little more elephant than elfin at the moment, but once you adjust your holiday expectations you can focus all your energy on the really important things… like attempting to put on tights.
+You may feel a little more elephant than elfin at the moment, but once you adjust your holiday expectations you can focus all your energy on the really important things – like attempting to put tights on.